Fitness Instructor Confidence: 10 Tips To Skyrocket It

 I hear them all the time and they become part of your day fairly easily.
 That’s the problem, you get so used to hearing the voice telling you that you can’t do something that you start to believe it.

-If you don’t do anything about this, you will quickly find that it starts to eat away at your confidence each time you make even the smallest of mistakes.
+If you don’t do anything about this, you will quickly find that that it starts to eat away at your confidence each time you make even the smallest of mistakes.

 This needs to be stopped asap, so, you need to learn to take control and conquer any negativity you hear internally.